 Summary (max 200 words) (now: 203 words)

-Research conducted: Understanding seed germination phenology is important to predict the survival and resilience of plant communities to climate change; yet little is known about the influence of microclimatic conditions on germination phenology.
+Understanding seed germination phenology is important to predict the survival and resilience of plant communities; yet little is known about the influence of microclimatic conditions on seed responses from seasonal ecosystems.

-Methods: We conducted a continuous germination seasonal experiment with fresh seeds to investigate the germination phenology of 54 co-occurring species in two alpine systems.
-Using long-term data collected in alpine soils we mimicked two contrasting microclimatic scenarios: (1) exposed edges with snow-free conditions and warmer temperatures (“fellfield2), and (2) micro-valley conditions with lengthy snow cover and cooler temperatures (“snowbed”).
+We conducted a continuous seasonal experiment with fresh seeds to investigate the germination phenology of 54 species in two alpine systems influenced by temperate and mediterranean climates.
+Using field microclimatic data series, we mimicked two contrasting scenarios: (1) exposed edges with snow-free conditions and warmer temperatures (fellfield), and (2) micro-valley conditions with lengthy snow cover and cooler temperatures (snowbed).

-Key results: We found a consistent germination shift, i.e. a temporal delay in snowbed compared to fellfield conditions in both study systems.
-Experimental germination results were validated by the germination phenology registered in the field.
-Despite macroecological effects, resulting in lower dormancy and higher autumn germination in the Mediterranean than in the temperate system, all the traits related to germination phenology showed similar responses under both microclimatic scenarios.
+The laboratory experiments were validated by germination phenology recorded in field sowing experiments.
+We found a germination delay in snowbed compared to fellfield conditions in the two study systems.
+Despite macroecological effects, resulting in lower dormancy and higher autumn germination in the mediterranean than in the temperate system, all traits related to germination phenology showed similar responses under both microclimatic scenarios.

-Main conclusion: These results suggest a generalizable phenological germination response of alpine plants to microclimatic conditions regulated by snow accumulation along microtopographical gradients.
-In a warming scenario with reduced snow cover and higher temperatures, alpine species are expected to anticipate germination with disrupting effects on communities dominated by cold-adapted species.
+Our results suggest a generalizable and quantifiable phenological shift in the germination of alpine plants along microclimatic gradients.
+In a warming scenario with reduced snow cover and higher temperatures, alpine species are expected to anticipate germination between 10 and 50 days in both temperate and mediterranean alpine ecosystems.

 Keywords: alpine microhabitats, climate change, germination phenology, germination shift, microclimatic conditions, reproductive phenology.